SamCB/nvim_settings/README.md

-# Problem: too many nvim configs on github
+# Problem: too many neovim configs on github
 ## Solution: write another one

-An nvim config I made for myself.
+A neovim config I made for myself.
 If it works for you, great!
 No guarantees that it will.